Screen time for preschoolers: part of a balanced and healthy lifestyle

 - where your child can use screens – for example, only in family rooms and not in bedrooms or the car

-- when your child can use screens – for example, mealtimes are free of TV, computers and phones, or no screen time before preschool or until chores are finished
+- when your child can use screens – for example, mealtimes are free of TV, computers and phones, or no screen time before preschool or when family are visiting

 - how your child can use screens – for example, to play a dance competition game or a puzzle app, but not to watch YouTube.